onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

   - P Fiona, hi!
 It's Pete.
 How are you?
 What are you doing?
   - F Fine.
 We're at home.
 I'm just cooking some dinner.
   - P What's Tim doing?
   - F He's watching the football.
-Cant you hear?
+Can you hear?
   - P Ah, right!

 ### T10.3